What is Mental Status Examination

 One of the characteristics of psychotic thinking is the incapacity to process information properly.
 Therefore, a crucial psychiatric evaluation is how the patient interprets and reacts to stimuli.
 Does the patient have reasonable worries, or are they exaggerated to the point of unreasonable fear?
 Is there no observable basis in reality for the patient’s beliefs or behavior, or is the patient reacting exaggeratedly to real-life events?
 Patients may have noticeable somatization tendencies or struggle with intrusive and obsessive thoughts.
 The more seriously ill patient might display overt illusions or delusions.

-Because patients often conceal these experiences, it is well to ask leading questions, such as, “Have you ever seen or heard things that other people could not see or hear?
+Since patients often hide these experiences, it is good to ask guiding questions.
+For example, you might ask, “Have you ever seen or heard things that others could not see or hear?”
 Have you ever seen or heard things that later turned out not to be there?”
-Likewise, it is necessary to interpret affirmative responses conservatively, as mistakenly hearing one’s name being called, or experiencing hypnagogic hallucinations in the peri-sleep period, is within the realm of normal experience.
+It is also important to interpret positive responses carefully.
+Sometimes, people may think they hear their name or have strange visions just before sleep.
+These experiences are normal.

-Of all portions of the mental status examination, evaluating a potential thought disorder is one of the most challenging and requires considerable experience.
+Evaluating a possible thought disorder is one of the hardest parts of the mental status exam.
+It needs a lot of experience.
 The primary-care physician will frequently desire formal psychiatric consultation in patients exhibiting such disorders.

 Attitude and insight

-We define the emotional tone the patient shows toward the examiner, other people, or their illness as the patient’s attitude.
+We call the way a patient feels about the examiner, other people, or their illness their attitude.
 It could imply animosity, rage, powerlessness, pessimism, exaggeration, selfishness, or passivity.
 The patient’s perspective on the illness is also a significant factor.
 Is the patient a complainer who refuses assistance?
 Or is the illness considered psychiatric or nonpsychiatric by the patient? and the patient is willing to suffer in silence, or seek improvement?
 Throughout the interview, the patient’s attitude frequently shifts, and it’s critical to record any such shifts.

 Attention